eo-agh/eo-course/docs/assets/lectures/lecture_1.md

 - **Spectral resolution** affects **wavelength coverage** – Determines how well features can be distinguished.
 - **Radiometric resolution** affects **energy detection sensitivity** – Impacts image clarity and depth.

-✅ **Choosing the right sensor depends on the study's objectives and computational resources.**
+ **Choosing the right sensor depends on the study's objectives and computational resources!**

 ---